linzhiqiu/label_pizza/upload_instructions.md

         "is_reusable": False,
         "is_auto_submit": False,
         "verification_function": "check_human_description",
-        "is_active": False.         # Set False to archive the question group "questions": [
+        "is_active": False,         # Set False to archive the question group "questions": [
             {
                 "qtype": "single",